arthursjkim/pneumonia_x-ray_classification/README.md

 ACME Health, one of the largest integrated delivery networks (IDNs) in the US, has recently experienced staffing shortages, especially pulmonologists and radiologists.
 This shortage has been more evident during the COVID-19 pandemic.
 They have reached out to our team at AIM Consulting LLC to help develop data analytics and modeling tools to mitigate pain points and delays in their processes.
 After reviewing ACME Health's workflows, we have determined that one of the best ways our team can help is to develop an image classifier model that can accurately identify pneumonia in the lungs of pediatric patients using chest x-ray images.

 ## Data Understanding
-The dataset includes ~5.9K chest C-ray images (~4.3K with pneumonia and ~1.6K without pneumonia) of patients ages 1-5 years old.
+The dataset includes ~5.9K chest X-ray images (~4.3K with pneumonia and ~1.6K without pneumonia) of patients ages 1-5 years old.
 The dataset is from [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

 The pneumonia positive images can be further categorized to bacteria-related and virus-related pneumonia.